Fred Couples' 67 was the best score of the Masters' second round. (Curtis Compton/AJC)

 Couples said Friday, “I feel like I’m very young when I get here.”

 That was apparent again Friday.
-Nine years removed from his last Tour win, Couples wasn’t merely the oldest player to make the cut at the Masters, he also shot the
+Nine years removed from his last Tour win, Couples wasn’t merely the oldest player to make the cut at the

 Continue reading If Fred Couples is so old, how did he shoot a 67 at Masters? »